leptos-rs/cargo-leptos/README.md

 These parameters are used either in the workspace section `[[workspace.metadata.leptos]]` or the package, for single-package setups, section `[package.metadata.leptos]`.

+Note that the Cargo Manifest uses the word _target_ with two different meanings.
+As a package's configured `[[bin]]` targets and as the compiled output target triple.
+Here, the latter is referred to as _target-triple_.

 ## Compilation parameters

 ```toml